material-motion/material-motion/concepts/primitives.md

 #### Timelines can drive these primitives

-The timeline's progress can drive Tweens.
+The timeline's progress can drive tweens.
 For example: a fade-in animation could occur during the first 50% of a timeline.
 Scrubbing the timeline would scrub the animation as well.

 There is no known benefit to driving gestural or physical simulation primitives with a Timeline; it is also not particularly clear what that would mean.

-#### Attaching Physical Simulation to States
+#### Physical simulation and states

-Physical simulations can be associated with States.
+Physical simulations can be associated with individual states of a State Machine.

 > For example, a photo element might have two states: collapsed and expanded.
 Both states have spring attachments that change the dimensions and position of the photo.
 Changing the state to expanded would cause the expanded state springs to be attached to the view.